 About Me

-I'm Frances Rigby, a PhD Student at the Institute of Astronomy, University of Cambridge, supervised by Prof. Nikku Madhusudhan.
-My research focuses on the interiors, atmospheres and habitability of exoplanets, especially those in the sub-Neptune regime, between the size of Earth and Neptune.
-I was also Bye-Fellow of Magdalene College 2023-24.
+I completed my PhD at the Institute of Astronomy, University of Cambridge, in 2025, supervised by Prof. Nikku Madhusudhan.
+My doctoral research focused on modelling the interiors of sub-Neptunes, with my thesis titled Internal Structures in the Sub-Neptune Regime.
+I was also a Bye-Fellow of Magdalene College from 2023-24.

 Research